Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 Katharina Kepler

-Widowed Katharina raised three children, lost a husband to war, and now lives alone with her cow and her herbs.
-In 1615 her abrasive nature makes her a target for local baker’s wife, Ursula Reinbold who claimed that Katharina poisoned her after an argument, and accuses her of Witchcraft.
+Widowed, Katharina raised three children, lost her husband to war, and now lives alone with her cow and herbs.
+In 1615, her abrasive nature made her a target for a local baker’s wife, Ursula Reinbold, who claimed that Katharina poisoned her after an argument and accused her of Witchcraft.
 At first, Katharina brushes this off.
 And countersues Ursula for making false accusations.
-But more and more witnesses come forward…altogether 24! (including one from her other son, Johannes’s brother!), with strange claims about the old widow.
+But more and more witnesses come forwardaltogether 24! (including one from her other son, Johannes’s brother!), with strange claims about the old widow.
 Suspicious behaviors like how she walked around alone at night, how she caused intense pain in the Butcher’s knee, marked a young woman with her touch, and that she asked the gravedigger if it were possible to put silver over a skull to make it a drinking vessel.
 (FYI.
-You can, but it isn’t dishwasher safe) Included also is a story her younger son Hans told of her riding a cow backwards, then roasting it.
+You can, but it isn’t dishwasher safe) Her younger son Hans also told a story of her riding a cow backwards and then roasting it.
 Rivka Galchen introduces chapters with reworked depositions from the original documents so you can see just how flimsy the accusations were.

 Katharina Kepler Eltingen